-The survey was web-based and accessed via email.
+The survey was web-based and accessed through a provided link.
 One advantage to web-based surveys is that participants' responses are automatically stored in a database and easily converted to Qualtrics-formatted numeric data.
 This study was explained in an open meeting to the selected certified teachers.
 The meeting provided an explanation of the study, decreasing the response rate error and increasing a relatively high response rate.
 An informed consent form has been kept on file (see Appendix C).
 This document detailed the program evaluation, described risks involved, and explained that participation in the study is voluntary, and that participants had the right to withdraw at any time without consequences.
-Afterwards, the survey, which included a cover letter (see Appendix D) with an explanation of the purpose of the study, was emailed to the selected sample population.
+Afterwards, the survey, which included a cover letter (see Appendix D) with an explanation of the purpose of the study, was delivered to the selected sample population.
 To ensure a high response rate, the researcher sent an email reminder, including the link to the survey, for all participants who had not completed the survey within five calendar days after the first email had been sent.
 For participants who had not completed the survey, ten days later another reminder was sent.
 Lastly, for those who had not completed the survey, a final reminder was sent through email with a final survey deadline date.
-Included in all email correspondence was the importance of the participants' input.

 Collected data were stored electronically in a password-protected file.
-The team of researchers assigned participants an identifier and collected the data under secure identification to maintain confidentiality.
+The researcher assigned participants an identifier and collected the data under secure identification to maintain confidentiality.

 The survey consisted of 24 questions (see Appendix E).
-Various formats consisting of multiple choice questions, asking for one or all options that apply; self-assessment items measured on a 7-point Likert-type scale; and open-ended written response questions.
+Various formats consisting of multiple choice questions, asking for one or all options that apply; self-assessment items measured on a 7-point Likert Scale; and open-ended written response questions.
 The first section of five questions collected information concerning the participants' position and teaching experience.
 The second section had two questions designed to obtain feedback about the impact of mClass: Reading 3D on student assessment.
 A third portion included three questions relating to data-driven instruction.
 Eight questions in the next section gathered information regarding teachers' professional development for the reading assessment.
 Last of all, six questions included open-ended responses to provide additional data.